aaronnoyes/portfolio/web/src/home.md

 - React for the frontend
 - .NET API
 - AWS Cognito for admin authentication
-- mySQL database
+- Microsoft SQL Server database
 - nginx as a reverse proxy
-- Docker to arrange all of the services
+- Docker compose to arrange all of the services
 - AWS EC2 to host everything

 I plan on writing a post that details how everything was built.
 In the future, I want to use this site as a place to post about software and security that I find interesting.